 When Do the New Rules Apply?

-The new rules will apply to any contributions to a SMEP made pursuant to any collective bargaining agreement entered into after December 31, 2019.
+When the new rules come into force, they will apply to any contributions to a SMEP made pursuant to any collective bargaining agreement entered into after December 31, 2019.
 They do not apply to contributions made on or before such collective agreement is entered into.

 - These changes are significant for both administrators of SMEPs and for the parties (employers/unions) that bargain contributions into collective agreements.